proabiral/infer/CONTRIBUTING.md

 ### Development Dependencies

-You'll want to install a few more dependencies to comfortably hack on the infer codebase.
+You&#39;ll want to install a few more dependencies to comfortably hack on the infer codebase.
 Simply
 run:
 ```sh
 make devsetup